Size3.3 feet (1 m)

 - It is the most common mid-American sturgeon.

-- At one time it was considered worthless and regarded as a nuisance by fishermen.
-However, after about 1900, the shovelnose sturgeon was recognized as being valuable as a smoked fish product and its roe is valued as caviar.
+- At one time it was considered a nuisance by fishermen. however, after about 1900, the shovelnose sturgeon was recognized as being valuable as a smoked fish product and its roe is valued as caviar.